 (photo taken by Bob Vallin at the 2006 JMM).
 Again, colored bits correspond

 Here is a nonorientable surface of genus 5... each color corresponds to a

 different projective plane.

 A paper describing general methods for knitting these surfaces appears in the Journal of Mathematics and the Arts.
 (Citation: Every Topological Surface Can Be Knit: A Proof, Journal of Mathematics and the Arts, 3(2) June 2009, 67–83.)
-Knitting patterns will eventually appear... somewhere.
+Knitting patterns will eventually appear... somewhere, probably in a book.